• Ingredient Glossary & Guides

 Discoloration may be very obvious, or it may be diffuse and subtle, giving a general rough, lackluster look to the skin.
 But if you are in your forties or older, it’s likely happening.
 When a makeup artist wants to age a young face, discoloration accomplishes that: darkened under eyes, brown spots on the top of the cheekbone, and redness around the nose, drawing shadows in wrinkled areas.

 In an interesting video, a female face is digitally aged from a child to an older woman.
 If you watch the video, you’ll notice the real change comes after the three-minute mark, when the brown discoloration increases, even accenting the existing sagging and wrinkles.
 The skin is more uneven, the face looks harder, less feminine due to the harshness the discoloration gives the face.
-Note the areas of the face such as the lower cheeks, where subtle darker patches and a veil of darkened small dots appear, making her once smooth skin appear pixelated and dill.
+Note the areas of the face such as the lower cheeks, subtle darker patches and a veil of darkened small dots appear, making her once smooth skin appear pixelated and dill.
 One cheek (her right), the brown spots appear where highlighter should be placed, giving the face a sagging look on one side.

 Why does discoloration, redness, and brown spots happen as we age, and what can be done about it?